ssartori57/remcloud-message-bus-api/README.md

 [Letting.Tenancy.Created](#lettingtenancycreated) | A tenancy has been created; does not reliably signal a tenant move in.
 A tenancy is uniquely identified by contract reference, tentant reference and unit reference
 [Letting.Tenancy.Updated](#lettingtenancyupdated) | Start and / or end date of a tenancy have been changed [Letting.Tenancy.Deleted](#lettingtenancydeleted) | A tenancy has been deleted; this means that the tenancy never became effective
+[Letting.Tenancy.Confirmed](#lettingtenancyconfirmed) | It has been confirmed a tenant will start a new tenancy.
+This indicates that a tenant moves in or that the contractual change has happend.
+Be aware that the confirmation can be recalled.
+[Letting.Tenancy.ConfirmationCancelled](#lettingtenancyconfirmationcancelled) | The previously issued tenancy confirmation has been cancelled |
+[Letting.Tenancy.Ended](#lettingtenancyended) | The tenancy for a tenant will end.
+This indicates that a tenant will move out or that a contractual change will happen.
+Be aware that this event can be cancelled. |
+[Letting.Tenancy.EndCancelled](#lettingtenancyendcancelled) | The previously reported end of tenancy has been cancelled.

 #### Tenancy Application Context